minime-rust/far-powerhouse/FAR Box Looters/README.md

 ## Changelog

+### 1.2.2 - 2025-09-17
+*   **Improved Exclusions:** Made sure you can exclude e.g. "BaseVehicle" and ensure attached storage (which is "StorageContainer") really is ignored.

 ### 1.2.1 - 2025-09-16
 *   **Sanitized Configuration:** Reverted `DbFileName` to be non-configurable.
 Making that configurable was stupid.
 *   **Added wipe detection:** Borrowed code from "Box Looters" by `k1lly0u` to detect wipes and remove / recreate the database.